Organization: Matrix organization

 This organizational type assigns each worker two bosses in two different hierarchies.
-One hierarchy is "functional" and assures that each type of expert in the organization is well-trained, and measured by a boss who is a super-expert in the same field.
-The other direction is "executive" and tries to get projects completed using the experts.
-Projects might be organized by products, regions, customer types, or some other schemes.
+One hierarchy is "functional" and ensures that each type of expert in the organization is well-trained, and evaluated by a boss who is a super-expert in the same field.
+The other hierarchy is "executive" and focuses on getting projects completed using the experts.
+Projects might be organized by products, regions, customer types, or other schemes.

 As an example, a company might have an individual with overall responsibility for products X and Y, and another individual with overall responsibility for engineering, quality control, etc. Therefore, subordinates responsible for quality control of project X will have two reporting lines.
 The United States aerospace industries were the first to officially use this organizational structure after it emerged in the early 1960s.

 Pyramids or hierarchical

 A hierarchy exemplifies an arrangement with a leader who leads other individual members of the organization.
 This arrangement is often associated with the basis that there are enough to imagine a real pyramid, if there are not enough stone blocks to hold up the higher ones, gravity would irrevocably bring down the monumental structure.
 So one can imagine that if the leader does not have the support of his subordinates, the entire structure will collapse.
 Hierarchies were satirized in The Peter Principle (1969), a book that introduced hierarchiology and the saying that "in a hierarchy, every employee tends to rise to his level of incompetence."